 - 1/2 cup mashed strawberries (excess juice drained)

-Note: while there are multiple steps to this recipe, this strawberry cake recipe is broken down into workable categories to help you better plan for preparation and cooking.
+Note: while there are multiple steps to this recipe, this cake recipe is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Cake

 Gather the ingredients.